Alexvidalcor/Scriptcraft/scripts/music/readme.md

 These columns log the details of processing each file.

-The detailed analysis of the result can be found in the Jupyter Notebook file named: **Script-music_analysis.ipynb**
+The detailed analysis of the result can be found in the Jupyter Notebook file named: **analysis-results.ipynb**

 ## Disclaimer